tmathmeyer/rwpcd/README.md

 | -i   | --interactive | select an image in interactive mode |

 ##Configuration
+variables from config.h look there to edit them.
 | Variable | What it does |
 |----------|--------------|
 | _WALLPAPER_DIRECTORY | the directory that rwpcd looks on your computer for the images.
 It has to be a folder |